merll/docker-map/docs/guide/containers/actions.rst

 Post-start commands in :attr:`~dockermap.map.config.container.ContainerConfiguration.exec_commands` are checked if they can be found on a running container, matching command line and user.
-If not, the configured command is executed, unless :const:`dockermap.map.input.EXEC_POLICY_INITIAL` has been set for the command.
+If not, the configured command is executed, unless :const:`dockermap.map.input.ExecPolicy.INITIAL` has been set for the command.
 By default the entire command line is matched.
 For considering partial matches (i.e. if the command in the process overview gets modified), you can set :attr:`~dockermap.map.update.ContainerUpdateMixin.check_exec_commands` to :const:`dockermap.map.update.CMD_CHECK_PARTIAL`.
 Setting it to :const:`dockermap.map.update.CMD_CHECK_NONE`